IDC Names Securiti a Worldwide Leader in Data PrivacyView

 Under Article 9 of the GDPR, “processing of special categories of personal data”, such as “racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life,” is generally prohibited unless it falls under specific conditions.
 For example, a data controller can process the data if they have the explicit consent of the natural person: consumer or employee.
 Or, a data controller might also process the data to meet legal requirements.

 Workday tackles this data access issue faced by employers with its smart data purging feature.
-Workday offers a capability to purge the data of former and existing employees’ personal data with ease, such as their sexual orientation, religion, ethnicity, etc.
+Workday offers the capability to purge the data of former and existing employees’ personal data with ease, such as their sexual orientation, religion, ethnicity, etc.

 Workday data purging capability further satisfies the Article 17 requirement of the GDPR, which is the right to erasure or the right to be forgotten.